Inzhenerka/docs.getdbt.tech/website/blog/2025-05-28-dbt-fusion-engine.md

 - An engine that *knows about your code.*
 - An engine that powers the next generation of developer experience.

-And that engine is dbt Fusion.
+And that engine is Fusion.

-## What Exactly is Fusion?
+## What exactly is Fusion?

 Fusion is the new engine for dbt.

-If the authoring layer is “What” your dbt project is supposed to do, then the engine is the “how”.
+If the authoring layer is "what" your dbt project is supposed to do, then the engine is the "how."
 That includes:

 - Rendering Jinja
 - Building dependency graphs
 - Creating artifact files
 - Communicating with databases

 At first glance, Fusion looks a lot like dbt Core.
 Your projects are built using the familiar dbt authoring layer.
 You still write SQL and Jinja.
-You still type `dbt run` (although we’re also shipping with the `dbtf` alias as many users will have the `dbt` namespace already specified).
+You still type `dbt run`.
+(To make it easier to try Fusion, we're also shipping with an optional `dbtf` alias, as many users have the `dbt` namespace already specified).

 But underneath that is a layer of technical depth and rigor that is entirely new to dbt, happening at the engine layer.

 Fusion:

 - Is fully rewritten in Rust, enabling a [dramatically faster dbt experience](/blog/faster-project-parsing-with-rust).
 Fusion does not depend on Python at all.
 In fact, besides the adapter macros, not a single line of code is shared between dbt Core and the dbt Fusion engine.
-(For long-time dbt spelunkers, we've described the new structure in a [separate post](/blog/dbt-fusion-engine-components))
+(For long-time dbt spelunkers, we've described the new structure in a [separate post](/blog/dbt-fusion-engine-components).)
 - [Understands your SQL code.](/blog/the-levels-of-sql-comprehension) It’s a true SQL *compiler* and gives dbt a full view on what the code in your dbt project means and how it will propagate across your entire data lineage.

 Based on the technology from [SDF](https://www.getdbt.com/blog/dbt-labs-acquires-sdf-labs), Fusion represents a step change increase in the technical capabilities of dbt.